29 March 2021

 The ATO historically stated that the guidelines would be reviewed in 2017 and as part of the process it has identified arrangements that go beyond the scope of the guidelines and demonstrate high risk factors, including the use of related party financing and self-managed super funds.

-Arrangements entered into prior to 14 December exhibiting any of the high risk factors may be subject to review with any new guidelines apply prospectively.
+Arrangements entered into prior to 14 December 2017 exhibiting any of the high risk factors may be subject to review with any new guidelines applying prospectively.